alextegelid/alfred-nodejs-filezilla/README.md

 ## Known issues

 * Does not work if FileZilla is already open.
-I't seems to be a problem with the FileZilla CLI.
+It seems to be a problem with the FileZilla CLI.
 The workflow will put FileZilla in focus, but not connect to the site.